stefanspringer1/SwiftXML/README.md

 import LoopsOnOptionals
 ```

-This import statement will be dropped in following code samples.
+These import statements will be dropped in following code samples.

 The example in this section does not use XML namespaces.
 For information on using XML namespaces, see the according section below.